gegeweb/News2JSON/README.md

 This file map jntp fqdn feed with hostname in one line per feed needed to be fixed.

-For exemple if your hostname (fromhost in innfeed.conf) is name.domain.local but you need to be jntp.public.tld :
+For example if your hostname (fromhost in <pathetc>/innfeed.conf) is name.domain.local but you need to be jntp.public.tld for the feed nemo.gegeweb.org such as above :

 	# Feed (fqdn in newsfeeds)		Fromname
 	name.domain.local				jntp.public.tld